Multidisciplinary Studies Center

 At graduation, students successfully completing the Actuarial Studies Program will receive a certificate at their departmental diploma ceremony.

-The Society of Actuaries is the professional organization of Actuaries in the United States and Canada.
-To learn more about what an actuary is and how to get started, click here.
-To become an Associate Member of the Society, one must pass a series of examinations.
+To become an Associate Member of the Society of Actuaries, one must pass a series of examinations.
 Some or all of these may be taken while employed, or after college graduation; some may be taken while still a student.

 The first examination is in Probability.
 View more information about the exams »».